 These have been fun!
 Innkeeper Peter always wanted a house with trap doors and secret panels – enough said.
-For early 2018, the Scandinavian Inn now offers MYSTERY NIGHTS on Saturday and Sunday evenings in March and April, held in a B&B specially designed for the Mysteries it will host.
+For 2018-2019, the Scandinavian Inn now offers MYSTERY NIGHTS on Saturday and Sunday evenings, November through March, held in a B&B specially designed for the Mysteries it will host.
 Call for availability.

 Think Agatha Christie.
 Think of a time in history where a table-top telephone and a vacuum-tube radio were the peak of technology, when paper was the common medium of communication, when fingerprints were the ultimate means of identification.
 Think of characters gathered with a common interest, all with secrets of their own to conceal.
 Think not of a murder mystery, but a how-did-it-happen puzzle to solve.